n349ca/Netreo/README.md

 # Netreo API Tools
 There are a variety of tools that are presented here.
 All scripts and executables use HTTPS
-Under each of the directories you will find a README that walks you through setup
+Under each of the directories you will find a README that walks you through setup for that specific section.

     Tool directories for API Access include:
     - Python scripts